-4.1.
-Effect of External Temperature
+4.1 Effect of External Temperature

-The fuzzy subsets are defined for a specific reference temperature, say $90^{\circ}F$ .
+The fuzzy subsets are defined for a specific reference temperature, say $90^{\circ}F$.
 As the outside temperature deviates from the reference temperature, the subsets must also reflect this change.
-Deviation from the reference temperature may be reflected by biasing the global fuzzy templates either to the left or the right depending on lower or higher temperature conditions.
+Deviation from the reference temperature may be reflected by biasing the global fuzzy templates eigenvalues.